-This builds a Visual Studio project file, based on the version of Visual Studio that is configured (either the latest installed version, or the version specified by \$MSVS_VERSION in the Environment constructor).
+This builds a Visual Studio project file, based on the version of Visual Studio that is configured (either the latest installed version, or the version specified by \$MSVS\VERSION in the Environment constructor).
 For Visual Studio 6, it will generate a .dsp file.
-For Visual Studio 7 (.NET), it will generate a .dsp file.
+For Visual Studio 7 (.NET) and later versions, it will generate a .vcproj file.

 By default, this also generates a solution file for the specified project, a .dsw file for Visual Studio 6 or a .sln file for Visual Studio 7 (.NET).
-This behavior may be disabled by specifying auto_build_solution=0 when you call MSVSProject, in which case you presumably want to build the solution file(s) by calling the MSVSSolution Builder (see below).
+This behavior may be disabled by specifying auto\build\solution=0 when you call MSVSProject, in which case you presumably want to build the solution file(s) by calling the MSVSSolution Builder (see below).